Philodryas nattereri: Venom

-The venom of P. nattereri is quite active.
+The venom of Philodryas nattereri is quite active.
 It can cause dermo necrosis, myonecrosis, and hemorrhagic activity, resulting in mast cell degranulation, muscle damage and inflammation.
 Studies with rats have shown that venom from this species is capable of causing bleeding in different organs and morphological alterations.
 The venom of this species appears to be as active as that of Philodryas olfersii, and has a protein content of 863.9 μg, which corresponds to 86.3% of the entire venom.